thecodingelf/server-application/README.md

    ```

     __Signing Out__
-    DELETE /users/in
+    POST /users/out

     Description:
-    User sends personal sessionToken. sessionToken is deleted from Sessions collection and the user is logged out
+    User sends personal sessionToken. sessionToken is deleted from Sessions collection and the user is logged out.

     Parameters: